 In Missouri, licenses are available in St. Louis and two additional counties, but not in the rest of the state.

 In Alabama, a constitutional crisis exists between the federal District Court, which has declared the state's ban on same-sex marriages to be unconstitutional, and the Alabama Supreme Court which has declared the ban to be constitutional.

-We expect that this conflict will be resolved late this month or in early July when the U.S. Supreme Court is scheduled to issue its ruling in the consolidated case Obergefell v.
+We expected that this conflict would be resolved late this month or in early July when the U.S. Supreme Court is scheduled to issue its ruling in the consolidated case Obergefell v.
 Hodges.
 Obergefell case involves same-sex marriage in four states --Kentucky, Michigan, Ohio and Tennessee.
 The High Court ruling is widely expected to rule in favor of marriage equality across the entire U.S., including the District of Columbia, all 50 states, and 5 territories.

 The most likely dates for the U.S. Supreme Court to issue its decision are JUN-15, 18, 22 or 29.
 They could extend their session into July.
 However, they haven't done that in the past 20 years.
 They often save the most controversial rulings for last, so JUN-29 may be the date.

 Until the High Court issues its ruling few major changes concerning marriage equality are expected anywhere in the U.S.